sultanyaril/ml_projects/README.md

-# kaggles
+# My ML Projects
-My attempts to do something on kaggle
+Initially it was 'My attempts to do something on kaggle' but it has become more than that

 ## Playground s3e2 - Jan 10, 2023
 Task was to predict if person will have a stroke.
 Used DenseNetwork and rewised basics of Deep Learning.
 Beat benchmark and that's all.
 Didn't try to tune parameters because didn't wanted to.
 My best submission on public wart was 87% accuracy.